Smoke detector: Carbon monoxide and carbon dioxide detection

 Carbon monoxide sensors detect potentially fatal concentrations of carbon monoxide, which may build up due to faulty ventilation where there are combustion appliances such as gas heaters and cookers, although there is no uncontrolled fire outside the appliance.

 High levels of carbon dioxide (CO_{2}) may indicate a fire, and can be detected by a carbon dioxide sensor.
 Such sensors are often used to measure levels of CO_{2} which may be undesirable and harmful, but not indicative of a fire.
 This type of sensor can also be used to detect and warn of the much higher levels of CO_{2} generated by a fire.
 Some manufacturers say that detectors based on CO_{2} levels are the fastest fire indicators.
 Unlike ionization and optical detectors, they can also detect fires that do not generate smoke, such as those fueled by alcohol or gasoline.
 CO_{2} detectors are not susceptible to false alarms due to particles making them particularly suitable for use in dusty and dirty environments.

 Residential

 Smoke alarm systems used in a home or residential environment are typically smaller and less expensive than commercial units.
-The system may include one or more individual standalone units, or multiple units that are interconnected.
+The system may include one or more individual standalone units, or multiple, interconnected units.
 They typically generate a loud acoustic warning signal as their only action.
 Several detectors (whether standalone or interconnected) are normally used in the rooms of a dwelling.
-There are inexpensive smoke alarms that may be interconnected so that any detector that triggers sounds all alarms.
+There are inexpensive smoke alarms that may be interconnected so that any detector triggers all alarms.
 They are powered by mains electricity, with disposable or rechargeable battery backup.
 They may be interconnected by wires, or wirelessly.
 They are required in new installations in some jurisdictions.

 Several smoke detection methods are used and documented in industry specifications published by Underwriters Laboratories.
 Alerting methods include: